danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 You'll be going on a picnic this evening.
 Hist !
 Hark !
 The night is very dark !
 I do not know, but should not show, so hist !
 Hist !

 I think there's 107 steps.
 You need to get up there early as it's coming the winter months now and the sun sets readily.
 Time is so you have enough time from your room to the bottom of the steps and about a 20 min climb.
 It's not as easy as it sounds. 😁 You're heading to Kagaroo Points Cliff.
 I want you to sit on your arse, in the grass, make your sandwiches slowly and watch the sunset over the city.
 This is a vantage point often wasted without soaking in the true beauty from above and below.
 Watch as the light glistens in the glass on the tall structures before you.
 Do you realise all the people in these buildings are missing out - but they don't care ?
 Spend your time here peacefully.
 Sip your wine.
 Make your sandwiches.
 Take photos.
 Laugh a little.
 Laugh a lot.
 Watch in awe.

 Do you know the light you're seeing right now reflected took a minimum of 8 minutes to reach your eyes.
 The light rays have probably spent the last 100,000 years bouncing around in the outer layers of the sun, bouncing from surface to surface until finally breaking free and travelling all the way through space, past Mercury, Venus, the clouds and sky, finally smashing against the glass panes before you and scattering across the void into your eye in a colourful explosion of the spectrum.
 There, it remains absorbed and communicated to your brain by a series of neurons into an image that you see at the back of your head.

-_(Now do you know why I didn't want to hit the back of your head that day?
-I wish forever to the day you die, you to see the beauty of the world we live.)_
+_(Now do you know why I didn't want to hit the back of your head that day ?
+I wish from now until to the day you die, you to see the beauty of the world we live.)_

 Look up at the sky, see the blue ?
 Or do you see the dark coming of night ?
 It all depends on where you look.
 Behind up and over the hill from where you sit you should see the coming of night and afar the waning of day as the sun goes to rest for slumber.

 Sit up and enjoy the rest of your wine.
 Have you sprayed yourself with Aerogard yet ?
 I don't want you go and get bitten by mosquitos or anything like that.
 Soon the dark will come and steal this day from you, and bring forth the bugs that bite your arms and neck. _(I want to softly bite your arms and neck)_.

-Once the moon is either seen (or unseen) it's time to go.
+Once the moon is either seen _(or unseen)_ it's time to go.
 Get up and head back on down to your hotel.
 Tomorrow you're going somewhere else again.
 Take heed to my words, please don't rush off to a pub or something.
 It's not about the nightlife, it's all about capturing the prosperity of each moment you enjoy.

 # Jour Quatre - Gold Coast